 What is a Certified Education Center?

-A community college, technical college, university, trade school or technical high school that offers a curriculum to prepare people for careers in metal manufacturing (preferably metal fabrication or welding) can partner with FMA and become a Certified Education Center (CEC).
+A community college, technical college, university, trade school, or technical high school that offers a curriculum to prepare people for careers in metal manufacturing (preferably metal fabrication or welding) can partner with FMA and become a Certified Education Center (CEC).

-A CEC is a company level member of the FMA and receives a special package of benefits accorded only to educators.
-A CEC is recognized by FMA to offer exemplary programs, facilities and instruction.
+A CEC is a company-level member of the FMA and receives a special package of benefits accorded only to educators.
+A CEC is recognized by FMA to offer exemplary programs, facilities, and instruction.
 These educational institutions are engaged in a mission to interest today’s young people in pursuing careers in the metal forming and fabricating industry.

 Why Would a School Become a CEC?

 The faculty and administrators engaged in manufacturing technology at CECs are offered free training by industry professionals to support their own professional development.
-In addition, they receive curriculum support, assistance in securing equipment, and acknowledgement on the FMA web site and in FMA publications.
+In addition, they receive curriculum support, assistance in securing equipment, and acknowledgement on the FMA website and in FMA publications.
 CECs can host the Fundamentals of Metal Fabrication certificate program for their students.
 In addition, they may host an FMA technical training program annually, and offer specialty training to meet the needs of their local employer base.
-CEC members are able to utilize all of the discount programs accorded to Advantage-level member companies as well, including discounts on store purchases, UPS and YRC shipping, energy audits, and group purchasing discounts.
+CEC members are able to utilize all of the discount programs accorded to company member companies as well, including discounts on store purchases, UPS and YRC shipping, energy audits, and group purchasing discounts.

-“Being associated with FMA as a Certified Educational Center and its Nuts, Bolts and Thingamajigs Foundation has been the best thing for Triton College.
+“Being associated with FMA as a Certified Educational Center and its Nuts, Bolts and Thingamajigs (NBT) Foundation has been the best thing for Triton College.
 We complement each other in that our goal is to serve students entering the manufacturing world and NBT is about helping us bridge to the companies that want to hire these students.
 Having access to the certifications for the students is invaluable and the exams do test real skills that companies are looking to hire.
 On the summer camp end of things, NBT has it right about making sure we do engage our youth and introduce them to the world of manufacturing.
 We can’t have students become certified and hirable if we don’t have a pipeline of interested young people who want to get into our programs to begin with.
 The NBT summer camps do this for us.”